 February 1 - Deadline for Ontario Secondary School students to submit application to OCAS for equal consideration

-February 8 - Last day for timetable changes
+February 7 - Last day for timetable changes

-February 13 and 14 - myBlueprint Grade Assemblies - Period 1
+February - myBlueprint Grade Assemblies

-February 14 - myBlueprint Opens for Submission
+February - myBlueprint Opens for Submission at 10am

-February 16 - OCAS/OUAC Transmission (Semester 1 Final Marks)
+February 12 - OCAS/OUAC Transmission (Semester 1 Final Marks)

-February 24 - myBlueprint Closes for Submission
+February - myBlueprint Closes for Submission

 March

-March 23 - Parent/Guardian-Teacher Interviews
+March - Parent/Guardian-Teacher Interviews

 April